 Fr.
 John Baptist Ku was born in Manhattan (1965) and grew up in Fairfax, Virginia.
 After graduating from the University of Virginia, he worked at AT&T for five years before entering the Dominican Order in 1992.

 After serving for three years in St. Pius V Parish in Providence, Rhode Island, he completed his doctoral studies in dogmatic theology at the University of Fribourg in Switzerland and began teaching for the Pontifical Faculty of the Immaculate Conception in 2009.

-Review of Emmanuel Durand’s Le Père, Alpha et Omega de la Vie Trinitaire (2008), forthcoming in The Thomist.
+Review of Emmanuel Durand’s Le Père, Alpha et Omega de la Vie Trinitaire, The Thomist 74 (July 2010).

 “Christ, Lord and Savior” in the Knights of Columbus’ Veritas Series, October 2002.

 “Inclusive Language in the New Lectionary” in This Rock Magazine, June 1999.

 “The Abolition of ‘Man’” in This Rock Magazine, May 1999.